Edzhevit/CricketScoreBoard/README.md

 # CricketScoreBoard

-Simple application for adding score to each team and seeing the result.
+Simple android application for adding score to each team and seeing the result.